 Joyce, who joined FAIR in 2007, develops member and activist support throughout the United States.
 Joyce uses her knowledge, experience, and passion about the issue to educate the media and public on immigration issues.

 Robert joined FAIR February 2009 with 28 years of law enforcement experience as a Deputy Sheriff in Orange and Los Angeles Counties in California and Allen County, Ohio.
 He created and ran the Criminal Alien Task Force (2006) in Allen County and worked solely on criminal alien issues for 18 counties in northwest Ohio.
 Robert has conducted extensive public awareness and local government meetings regarding illegal immigration, and maintains peace officer status in the state of Ohio.

 Lauren joined FAIR in 2013.
-She is responsible for the administrative tasks for FAIR's President, Dan Stein.
-Additionally, she acts as the liaison to our Board of Directors.
+She is responsible for planning FAIR special events; development and membership support; and major donor support.
+She is also responsible for the administrative tasks for FAIR's President, Dan Stein.
+Additionally, she acts as the liaison to our Board of Directors and National Advisory Board.
 She comes to FAIR with a BA in Political Science from Wittenberg University.

 National Field Director

 Susan joined the FAIR staff in 2002.
 She is a former business owner, manager for municipal code enforcement, immigration coordinator for the Coalition of Government Officials (southern California), and president of Citizens Committee for Immigration Policy.
 Susan manages FAIR's extensive and national Field Program.
 She develops members and activist support and educates the media and public on immigration issues.

 Margie, who joined FAIR in 1982, is a valuable foundation proposal writer.
 Margie uses her experience to advise FAIR on grant writing techniques.
 She brings to FAIR not only her knowledge and experience but also her ability to form outstanding relationships with those outside of the organization.